vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

 This iOS app showcases work of members of photography clubs.
-It can thus serve as a permanent online exposition or gallery with selected work of the photographer.
+It thus serves as a permanent online exposition or gallery with selected work of these photographers.

 Version 1 of the app supported a _single_ photo club in Waalre in the Netherlands.
 Version 2 introduced support for _multiple_ photo clubs.
 This enables viewers to see photos from multiple clubs without